johndo007/rshell/README.md

 $ bin/rshell

 ##Features
-1.Prompts for username and hostname if avialble (1.08)
+1.Prompts for username and hostname if avilable (1.31)
 - user and host are displayed if available
 - displays '$' and waits for user command and enter